Joey Anderson: Professional

-As an impending restricted free agent with the Devils, on October 10, 2020, Anderson was traded to the Toronto Maple Leafs in exchange for Andreas Johnsson.
-On October 30, 2020, he signed a three year contract with his new team for an annual average value of $750,000.
-In 2021–22, Anderson led the Toronto Marlies in goals with twenty-six scored in fifty-six games.
+As an impending restricted free agent with the Devils, on October 10, 2020, Anderson was traded to the Toronto Maple Leafs in exchange for forward Andreas Johnsson.
+On October 30, he signed a three-year contract with his new team for an annual average value of $750,000.
+He was assigned to the Maple Leafs' AHL affiliate, the Toronto Marlies for the majority of the pandemic-shortened 2020–21 season, appearing in 20 games, scoring seven goals and 11 points.
+He was recalled and made his Maple Leafs debut on January 26, 2021 in a 4–3 victory over the Calgary Flames.
+In his second season with the Maple Leafs in 2021–22, Anderson led the Toronto Marlies in goals with twenty-six scored in fifty-six games.

 During the 2022–23 season, Anderson made 14 appearances with the Maple Leafs in registering 3 points, however was unable to solidify a forward role on the team and was subject to waivers on multiple occasions.
 On re-assignment to the Marlies, Anderson as an alternate captain posted 27 points in 30 games.
-On February 27, 2023, Anderson was traded by the Maple Leafs, along with Pavel Gogolev and two future first and second-round draft selections to the Chicago Blackhawks in exchange for Jake McCabe, Sam Lafferty and two future conditional picks.
+On February 27, 2023, Anderson was traded by the Maple Leafs, along with Pavel Gogolev and two future first and second-round draft selections to the Chicago Blackhawks in exchange for Jake McCabe, Sam Lafferty, and two future conditional picks.
+He finished the season playing in 24 games for Chicago, registering four goals and six points on a line with Jujhar Khaira and Boris Katchouk.
+He also played with Chicago's AHL affiliate, the Rockford IceHogs.

+In the offseason, Anderson signed a one-year, two-way contract with Chicago after impressing the Blackhawks' front office with his forechecking ability.
+However, Anderson did not make the Blackhawks out of training camp and after going unclaimed on waivers, was assigned to Rockford to begin the 2023–24 season.
+After injuries to forwards Andreas Athanasiou and Taylor Hall, Anderson was recalled by Chicago on November 25.
+He played in 55 games with the Blackhawks, scoring five goals and 17 points and played well defensively.
+A restricted free agent at season's end, the Blackhawks did not give him a qualifying offer, making him an unrestricted free agent.
+However, on July 1, 2024, the first day of free agency, he signed a two-year contract with the Blackhawks.

 International play

-Anderson competed for Team USA at the 2017 World Junior Ice Hockey Championships where he helped them win a gold medal.
+Anderson competed for Team USA's junior team at the 2017 World Junior Ice Hockey Championships where he helped them win a gold medal.
 By doing so, Anderson became the first Bulldog to win a gold medal at the World Junior Ice Hockey Championships.
 The following year, Anderson was named the captain of Team USA for the 2018 World Junior Ice Hockey Championships.
 That year he played alongside his younger brother Mikey to guide the team to a bronze medal.